icecube/icetray-public/icetray/resources/docs/project.rst

 i3_test_scripts
 ^^^^^^^^^^^^^^^

 This registers scripts with the test system and automatically runs them on the build bots.
-Check out (http://builds.icecube.wisc.edu/) after every commit to see if you broke anything on other platforms.
+Check https://github.com/icecube/icetray/actions/ after every commit to see if you broke anything on other platforms.

 It's common to include the following in your CMakeLists.txt file.
 This will automatically register every python script in 'resources/test'.
 ::

   i3_test_scripts(resources/test/*.py)

-Cmake syntax
+CMake syntax
 ------------

 sh-like syntax: